NicoHood/HoodLoader2/Readme.md

 This project went to a lot of phases and has now reached a library with 3 software solutions.
 The idea is to enable enhanced USB functions to almost all 'standard' Arduino boards (Uno, Mega, Leonardo, Micro).
-To make things more clear the HID Software is in this repository and the Hoodloader (1 & 2) sources + installation instructions are in their own repositories.
+To make things more clear the HID Software is in this repository and the HoodLoader (1 & 2) sources + installation instructions are in their own repositories.

 **The [HID Project](https://github.com/NicoHood/HID) contains 3 software solutions:**
 * Arduino Leonardo/(Pro)Micro extended USB HID-report descriptors
-* [Hoodloader1](https://github.com/NicoHood/Hoodloader) 328/2560 HID Serial Protocol functions (Uno/Mega)
+* [HoodLoader1](https://github.com/NicoHood/HoodLoader) 328/2560 HID Serial Protocol functions (Uno/Mega)
-* [Hoodloader2](https://github.com/NicoHood/Hoodloader2) 16u2 USB cores with HID (Uno/Mega)
+* [HoodLoader2](https://github.com/NicoHood/HoodLoader2) 16u2 USB cores with HID (Uno/Mega)

 The API (syntax) is always the same for each project, so you can port code from one device to another very easy.
-To use Hoodloader1&2 you also need the HID Project.
+To use HoodLoader1&2 you also need the HID Project.

 Overview: Features/Limitations
 ==============================